NalinDalal/blind-app/README.md

 authentication, anonymity, and mapping of anonName with userId is done

 to do: step 6;post, get request for social media post, and comments on them

+---

+beforce pushing do:
+npx biome format --write
+then push